asminer/meddly/docs/_releases/unreleased.md

 layout: single
 ---

+### Overview

+Most changes this release are to clean up the compute table interface, to make it easier to implement operations.
+TBD...

 ### Interface Changes

 * Added new object, ```ct_itemtype```, for type-checking compute table entries.

 * Existing object, ```ct_entry_type```, is now based on vectors of ```ct_itemtype``` objects.

+* The registry of compute table entry types has been moved to class ```ct_entry_type```.

 ### Implementation